rocketlend/protocol/README.md

 #### Borrow Limit

-The total amount borrowed at any time by a borrower is limited by the ETH and RPL the protocol can determine is available for repayment.
+The total amount borrowed by a borrower is limited by the ETH staked on their node.
 This reduces the incentive for a node operator to lock up borrowed RPL with no intention of ever using it.

-The borrow limit is the value of the following: ETH bonded to currently active minipools, ETH supplied (via stake on behalf) for creating new minipools, and any RPL and ETH held in Rocketlend (e.g. after being claimed or withdrawn from Rocket Pool).
-It is denominated in RPL using the current RPL price from Rocket Pool.
+The borrow limit is 30% of the value of the following: ETH bonded to currently active minipools plus ETH supplied (via stake on behalf) for creating new minipools.
+It is denominated in RPL using the RPL price from Rocket Pool at the time RPL is being borrowed.

-Rewards are not included, so if a borrower reaches their borrow limit, they should claim rewards to be able to borrow more.
+Rewards and withdrawn funds are not included, so if a borrower reaches their borrow limit they should claim and restake these funds to be able to borrow more.

+TODO: discuss motivation for borrow limit and choice of percentage

 ### Lender Actions